dentarg/auth0-blog/_posts/2016-10-12-five-things-you-can-do-with-yarn.markdown

 ---
 layout: post
 title: "5 things you can do with Yarn"
 description: Yarn is a new package manager for JavaScript by facebook.
-Learn how to use Yarn to increase your productivity..
+Learn how to use Yarn to increase your productivity.
-date: 2016-10-12 05:304
+date: 2016-10-12 05:30
 design:
   bg_color: "#222228"
   image: https://cdn.auth0.com/blog/auth0-and-documentdb/logo.png